atomistic-machine-learning/G-SchNet/README.md

 ### Training a model
 A model with the same settings as described in the paper can be trained by running gschnet_qm9_script.py with standard parameters:

-    python ./G-SchNet/gschnet_qm9_script.py train gschnet ./data/ ./models/gschnet/
+    python ./G-SchNet/gschnet_qm9_script.py train gschnet ./data/ ./models/gschnet/ --cuda

 The training data (QM9) is automatically downloaded and preprocessed if not present in ./data/ and the model will be stored in ./models/gschnet/.
-We recommend to train on a GPU (add _--cuda_ to the call).
+We recommend to train on a GPU but you can remove _--cuda_ from the call to use the CPU instead.
 If your GPU has less than 16GB VRAM, you need to decrease the number of features (e.g. _--features 64_) or the depth of the network (e.g. _--interactions 6_).

 ### Generating molecules
 Running the script with the following arguments will generate 1000 molecules using the trained model at ./model/geschnet/ and store them in ./model/gschnet/generated/generated.mol_dict:

-    python ./G-SchNet/gschnet_qm9_script.py generate gschnet ./models/gschnet/ 1000
+    python ./G-SchNet/gschnet_qm9_script.py generate gschnet ./models/gschnet/ 1000 --cuda

-Add _--cuda_ to the call to run on the gpu and add _--show_gen_ to display the molecules with ASE after generation.
+Remove _--cuda_ from the call if you want to run on the CPU.
+Add _--show_gen_ to display the molecules with ASE after generation.
 If you are running into problems due to small VRAM, decrease the size of mini-batches during generation (e.g. _--chunk_size 500_, default is 1000).

 ### Filtering and analysis of generated molecules
 After generation, the generated molecules can be filtered for invalid and duplicate structures by running filter_generated.py: